 During the discard phase, the narcissist is usually spending time love-bombing a new or secondary source of narcissistic supply.
 He or she may be absent for days, weeks or even months before reappearing to “hoover” back the confused and traumatized victim.
 A new period of love bombing seems to heal all wounds and makes the victim ever more dependent on the abuser for a sense of well-being.
 The cycle repeats – each time inflicting more cumulative trauma and also strengthening the bond.
 Gaslighting may also instill in the victim a sense that his or her neuroticism was to blame for the discard or whatever strife (real, manufactured or imagined) led up to it.

 For myself, I found that each time I was devalued and discarded, it was progressively more painful than the last and that became something to be avoided at almost any cost.

 This abusive manipulation keeps a victim in a constant state of excitation and prolonged, continuous exposure to stress hormones like cortisol causes physical changes to the brain that make it easier to trigger anxiety and even panic.
 At the same time, those stress hormones attack and weaken regions of the brain responsible for forming new memories and logical thinking.
 The changes to the size and functionality of the amygdala and hippocampus in particular help cement the trauma bond to a narcissistic abuser.

-The trauma bond functions like the so-called “Stockholm Syndrome” where hostages “fell in love” and sympathized with their captors.
-It is essentially a very powerful addiction to one’s abuser.
 Various sources have compared breaking the trauma bond to breaking alcohol or even heroin addictions.
 Like any other addiction, denial, secrecy, excuses and horrendously skewed priorities naturally follow.